Rothenburg ob der Tauber: 19th century

 Since 1803, the town has been a part of Bavaria.
 The famous German landscape painter Eugen Bracht visited Rothenburg in 1877; although he stayed only two days, he was clearly impressed.
 Some years later, especially artists of Romanticism, such as Hans Thoma and Carl Spitzweg, visited Rothenburg, too, followed by the first tourists.
 Laws were created to prevent major changes to the town.
-In 1884 Friedrich Hessing built up till 1903 the "Hessingsche Wildbad".
+In 1884 Friedrich Hessing built up till 1903 the "Hessingsche Wildbad" spa hotel.

-Nazi Germany & World War II
+Nazi Germany and World War II

 Rothenburg held a special significance for Nazi ideologists.
 For them, it was the epitome of the German 'Home Town', representing all that was quintessentially German.
 Throughout the 1930s, the Nazi organization KDF (Kraft durch Freude) "Strength through Joy" organized regular day trips to Rothenburg from all across the Reich.
 This initiative was staunchly supported by Rothenburg's citizenry – many of whom were sympathetic to National Socialism – both for its perceived economic benefits and because Rothenburg was hailed as "the most German of German towns".
 In October 1938, Rothenburg expelled its Jewish citizens, much to the approval of Nazis and their supporters across Germany.